ExamDay/NeuralGREWT/README.md

-Therefore, it may be possible to learn grammar rules of any language, including computer, fictional, and extra-terrestrial languages, without needing to make sense of anything written in the given language (so long as we are in possession of an ample body of text that would be sensical to a speaker of given language).
+Therefore, it may be possible to learn grammar rules of any language, including computer, fictional, and extra-terrestrial languages, without needing to make sense of anything written in the given language (so long as we are in possession of an ample body of text that would be sensical to a speaker of that language).

 Let's test this hypothesis.